Want to speak to someone? Call us on 1800 88 21 21

 To find out more about what you will study, visit the 'Study' tab.

-The structure includes the study of eight core courses designed to develop and hone your clinical skills in the areas of biophysical processes and health assessment, pharmacotherapeutics and prescribing for advanced nursing practice and qualitative methods in health research, as well as your leadership and management in practice skills.
+The structure includes the study of eight core courses designed to develop and hone your clinical skills in the areas of biophysical processes and health assessment, pharmacotherapeutics and prescribing for advanced nursing practice and health research methods, as well as your clinical leadership and management in practice skills.

 Additionally you will have a choice of multiple speciality areas to select three elective courses to compliment your chosen area of focus.
 Some of the options include stroke rehabilitation, infection control, palliative care and acute and chronic illness in children.